youversion/yvp-swift-sdk/README.md

     var body: some Scene {...
 ```

-And now to display a single verse or verse range, this is all it takes:
+And now to display a single verse, this is all it takes:
 ```swift
 import YouVersionPlatform